-(ii) Tarawa Terrace Water System.
-The 2017 PHA concluded that "the Tarawa Terrace [water treatment plant] might have harmed the health of young children," including through "an increased risk of cancer," and that "Marines living in the Tarawa Terrace area who were exposed to water from the Hadnot Point [water treatment plant] during training may have had a higher risk of health-related problems."

-(iii) Holcomb Boulevard Water System.
-The 2017 PHA concluded that prior to 1972, when the Holcomb Boulevard Water System was served by the Hadnot Point water treatment plant, residents' exposure to contaminants "could have resulted in an increased cancer risk and increased potential of experiencing adverse, noncancer health effects."

-(iv) Lead exposure.
-The 2017 Public Health Assessment concluded that "past exposure to lead found in tap water at 19 locations could have harmed people's health."

-(v) Other Exposures.
+- (ii) Tarawa Terrace Water System.
+The 2017 PHA concluded that "the Tarawa Terrace [water treatment plant] might have harmed the health of young children," including through "an increased risk of cancer," and that "Marines living in the Tarawa Terrace area who were exposed to water from the Hadnot Point [water treatment plant] during training may have had a higher risk of health-related problems." - (iii) Holcomb Boulevard Water System.
+The 2017 PHA concluded that prior to 1972, when the Holcomb Boulevard Water System was served by the Hadnot Point water treatment plant, residents' exposure to contaminants "could have resulted in an increased cancer risk and increased potential of experiencing adverse, noncancer health effects." - (iv) Lead exposure.
+The 2017 Public Health Assessment concluded that "past exposure to lead found in tap water at 19 locations could have harmed people's health." - (v) Other Exposures.
 The 2017 PHA concluded that Marines and civilians who trained in indoor swimming pools in the Hadnot Point area between the early 1950s and 1985, as well as civilians who worked at laundry facilities, were exposed to contaminants at levels that might have harmed their health.

-25. In 2017, ATSDR published its "Assessment of the Evidence for the Drinking Water Contaminants at Camp Lejeune and Specific Cancers and Other Diseases."
-As part of its mandate, ATSDR completed several epidemiological studies to determine if Marines, Navy personnel and civilians residing and working on U.S. Marine Corps Base Camp Lejeune were at increased risk for certain health effects as a result of exposure to water contaminated with volatile organic compounds.
+ATSDR completed several epidemiological studies to determine if Marines, Navy personnel and civilians residing and working on U.S. Marine Corps Base Camp Lejeune were at increased risk for certain health effects as a result of exposure to water contaminated with volatile organic compounds.

-26. The 2017 ATSDR report concluded that a causal relationship exists between the following diseases and the contaminants in the Camp Lejeune water supply or a causal relationship is at least as likely as not: kidney cancer; Non-Hodgkin lymphoma; multiple myeloma; leukemia; liver cancer; bladder cancer; Parkinson's disease; end-stage renal disease; systematic sclerosis/scleroderma; and cardiac defects.
+28. The 2017 ATSDR report concluded, in terms of presumptive service-related diseases at that time, that a causal relationship exists between the following diseases and the contaminants in the Camp Lejeune water supply or that a causal relationship is at least as likely as not: kidney cancer; non-Hodgkin's lymphoma; multiple myeloma; leukemia; liver cancer; bladder cancer;

+Parkinson's disease; end-stage renal disease; systematic sclerosis/scleroderma; and cardiac defects.